top of page

 Q. What qualifications do you hold to be a Driving Instructor?

 A. I have Cert IV's in Driving Instructing, Training & Assessor & also a Safe Working with Children Certificate (WWC0219949E).
-I am a member of NSWDTA (NSW Driver Trainers Association).

 Q. Do you offer the 3 for 1 Driving Lesson Scheme?